Getting to answers faster with AI-powered conversational search and summarization

 • Feedback mechanisms

-Why: Adoption depends on user confidence in AI outputs
+Why: Adoption depends on user confidence in AI output

 How I Led the Work